 I sincerely believe that we live in a country with a lot talent ...
-Also with very many problems ... of all kinds ... political, social, personal, psychological, and eschatological epicentricos ...
-But I like to focus on the first part of the sentence ... the talent ..
+Also very many problems ... of all kinds ... political, social, personal, psychological, and eschatological epicentricos ...
+But I like to focus on the first part of the sentence ... talent ..

-Unfortunately, deaf ears, of much of the world to some of the most creative and capable musicians playing today.
+Unfortunately, deaf ears, much of the world to some of the most creative and capable musicians playing today.

 Tim, Indie Bands Blog